 The Division conducted training quality assurance inspections for purposes of registration of new training institutions and also to ensure compliance with training standards amongst registered training institutions.
-During the year under review, thirty three (33) applications were received from institutions seeking registration to offer training in accordance with the provisions of the Technical Education, Vocational and Entrepreneurship Training (TEVET) Act number 13 of 1998.
-Twenty five (25) institutions met the minimum training standards and were issued with registration certificates that permitted them to provide TEVET services.
+During the year under review, thirty three (33) applications were received from institutions seeking registration to offer training in accordance with the provisions of the technical education, vocational and entrepreneurship training (TEVET) Act number 13 of 1998.
+Twenty five (25) institutions met the minimum training standards and were issued with registration certificates that permit them to provide TEVET services.
 On the other hand, thirty five (35) institutions had their certificates of registration cancelled for failing to comply with the minimum training standards.
-As at December 2016, there were two hundred and ninety three (293) institutions on the TEVETA register.
+As at December 2016, there were two hundred and ninety three (293) institutions on the TEVET register.

-TEVETA has a system of grading institutions according to their capability to offer quality training and learning experiences and environments against the set Minimum Training Standards.
+TEVET has a system of grading institutions according to their capability to offer quality training against the set Minimum Training Standards.
 The grades show the level of capability of the training institutions to offer quality training as measured against the set minimum standards.